grscheller/scheller-linux-archive/grok/C/CExemplars/sumit.md

-## C Compiler Over-Optimization
+# C Compiler Over-Optimization

-* Depending how you compile it, [sumit.c](sumit.c) is an example of the compiler doing the calculation and the program merely printing a constant.
+* Depending how you compile it, [sumit.c](sumit.c) is an example of the compiler doing the calculation and the program merely printing a constant
-* How to stop this from happening by using of C language ` volitile` keyword.
+* How to stop this from happening by using of C language`volitile`keyword
-* Also, an example of Bourn shell scripting techniques within a makefile.
+* Also, illustrates POSIX shell scripting techniques within a makefile

 Build 4 binaries from one source file, time them, and clean up:

 ```
    $ make sumIt
    $ make timeit
    $ make clean
 ```

 Example run:

 ```
    $ make timeit
    gcc sumit.c -Wall -std=c99 -o sumIt